-"Configuring the PuTTY session for the command-line interface" on page 6 If you are preparing to run the CLI from the master console, you will need to configure the PuTTY session on the SSH client system.
+"Configuring the PuTTY session for the command-line interface" on page 6 If you are preparing to run the CLI from the master console, you must configure the PuTTY session on the SSH client system.

-"Adding Secure Shell keys for hosts other than the master console" on page 8 Use these step-by-step instructions for adding Secure Shell (SSH) keys on hosts other than the master console.
+"Adding SSH keys for hosts other than the master console" on page 7 You can add Secure Shell (SSH) keys on other hosts.